-5. If a family member or I get hurt at an NAR sponsored activity, does the NAR insurance cover medical expenses?
+6. If I get hurt at an NAR sponsored activity, does the NAR insurance cover medical expenses?

 Yes.
 The NAR policy has a medical payments provision for accidents during NAR operations.
 The applicable limit for this coverage is \$5,000.
 This would also apply if a fellow club member were to be injured.
-Other medical insurance coverage you possess (for example, from your employer) must be exhausted first.
+Other medical insurance coverage you possess must be exhausted first.

-6. My Section/Team has non-members attending our launch.
+7. My Team has non-members attending our launch.
 Are they covered by NAR insurance when they fly with us?

-No. Non-members are not covered by NAR insurance.
+No. Flights by non-members are not covered by NAR insurance.
 To obtain coverage, they must join and become members of the NAR.
-However, your Section or Team's coverage and your individual NAR members' coverage remains, and they are covered by the policy.

-7. Does this cover rocket-related injuries only?
+8. Does this cover rocket-related injuries only?
 What if I trip over a hole on the launch field and break a leg?